SysKitTeam/docs-securitymanager/get-to-know-security-manager/settings-screen.md

 **Enable Verbose Logging**: unchecked – use this option only for diagnostics purposes or when asked by the support team.
 **Start SysKit Security Manager on Windows start** unchecked – use this option if you want to start SysKit Security Manager on Windows start.
 This option is only available in the default type of installation.
-**On close, keep the application running**: checked – SysKit Security Manager will close to the system tray.
+**On closing, keep the application running**: checked – SysKit Security Manager will close to the system tray.
-**Transport Layer Security protocol**: Default – modify the Transport Layer Security protocol option.**SQL command timeout\(s\)**: 300 – modify the command timeout for the SQL command.
+**Transport Layer Security protocol**: Default – modify the Transport Layer Security protocol option.
+**SQL command timeout\(s\)**: 300 – modify the command timeout for the SQL command.

 ### Credentials List